microsoft/AIforEarthDataSets/data/noaa-rap.md

 Data are retained for 30 days.

-This dataset is available on Azure thanks to the [NOAA Open Data Dissemination (NODD)](https://www.noaa.gov/information-technology/open-data-dissemination).
+This dataset is available on Azure thanks to the [NOAA Open Data Dissemination (NODD) Program](https://www.noaa.gov/information-technology/open-data-dissemination).

 ## Storage resources